wazo-platform/wazo-doc/source/high_availability/high_availability.rst

   or in the :menuselection:`Services --> IPBX --> IPBX configuration --> Configuration files` page)
   is not available.
-* Phone provisioning is disabled, i.e. synchronizing or rebooting a phone will make it unusable until the master is back up.
+* Phone provisioning is disabled, i.e. synchronizing or rebooting a phone will make it unusable until the master is back up, unless you have manually configured your slave, e.g. reconfigured the DHCP server of the slave.

 Note that, on failover and on failback: